Prague to / from Terezín. Book comfortable minibus transfer online. English speaking drivers.

 Orientation to Terezin

 When visiting, you should buy the 200 CZK ticket, which will allow you access to all of the different areas of the camp, including the Hidden Synagogue, Museum of the Ghetto and Magdeburg Barracks.
-Most of the areas are open every day from 9am until 6pm (April to October) or 9am until 5:30pm (November to March).
-You should remember though that the Crematorium and the Columbarium are closed on Saturday, and that the Crematorium opens at 10am and closes at 4pm (November to March).
-Also, the Small Fortress opens at 8am and closes at 4:30pm (November to March).
+Most of the areas are open every day from 9 am until 6 pm (April to October) or from 9 am until 5:30 pm (November to March).
+It would help if you remembered, though, that the Crematorium and the Columbarium are closed on Saturday and that the Crematorium opens at 10 am and closes at 4 pm (November to March).
+Also, the Small Fortress opens at 8 am and closes at 4:30 pm (November to March).

 If you wish to receive a guided tour of the camp, they will be offered in English but only if there are enough people there to merit holding one.
 To avoid disappointment, you can call ahead to reserve a space.

-Tip: If you are thinking about visiting Terezín on a guided excursion from Prague it’s recommended to opt for a private excursion with flexible hours (check current offers with Prague Airport Transfers).
+Tip: If you are thinking about visiting Terezín on a guided excursion from Prague, it’s recommended to opt for a private excursion with flexible hours (check current offers with Prague Airport Transfers).
 Most regular shared excursions tend to be a bit rushed, allowing only two hours of free time.
-A minimum of three hours are recommended there.
+A minimum of three hours is recommended there.

 The Ghetto Museum

 Every visit should begin with the Ghetto Museum, established in 1991 and founded in Komenského in the centre of town.
 It includes a memorial to the 1000’s of kids who died there.
 The pictures drawn by them are touchingly exhibited.
 A video compares parts of Nazi propaganda clips that distorted the information about Terezín with modern pictures showing the realities of that camp.
 Tourists can purchase a ticket giving them access to every site and obtain helpful maps which will display their location to you.